modeco80/saparid/README.md

 # saparid

-A (WIP) server for Sony SAPARi/"Community Places", without any (hard-coded) limits whatsoever (and/or needing Wine/a X11 desktop just to run a server).
+A greenfield server for Sony SAPARi/"Community Places", written in C++23.

 **NOTE**: This project is WIP for the time being.
-It most definitely will not be functional until some sort of beta release.
+It most definitely will not be functional for a bit.

 # Building

 You will need:
 - CMake 3.25 or higher
 - Python 3.9 or higher
-- A C++20 compiler of some sort
+- A C++23 compiler of some sort
 - Boost 1.81 or higher

 It's probably a good idea to install/use vcpkg if you're on Windows (this project provides a manifest!).

-If you do so the cmake presets include a -vcpkg preset which uses `C:\\vcpkg` by default.
+If you do so the cmake presets include a -vcpkg preset which uses `C:\\vcpkg` by default, and can be used to pull in dependencies like that.

 ## Visual Studio